 Proposal to Make Prescribed Alteration

-- Increase the number of places from 90 to 120 with effect from 1st September 2021
+- Change the age range of Skilts School from 5 – 11 years to 5 – 14 years with effect from 1st September 2021

 Head of Service – Education Infrastructure

 Proposal to permanently change the age range (upper age limit).

 Birmingham City Council, as the Local Authority for Birmingham, is consulting on a proposal to make changes to Skilts Special School.

 • Skilts Special School is one of 27 Birmingham special schools and can offer up to 90 places for pupils with an Education, Health and Care Plan (EHCP) for Social, Emotional and Mental Health needs, (SEMH).
 Skilts Special School is a Birmingham School that is currently located outside of the City of Birmingham boundary, in Worcestershire.

 • The school currently offers education in key stage 1 (infants; reception to Year 1) and key stage 2 (juniors: Year 2 to Year 6).

 Type: Special School (Local Authority Maintained)

 Name: Skilts Special School